 In chapter one of Walden, Henry David Thoreau wrote "the cost of a thing is the amount of what I will call life. which is required to be exchanged for it, immediately or in the long run."
+Wooden and Thoreau posit ideas that help us generate the question we should consider asking and that is “what is the price you are willing to pay for you to translate your dreams into reality?
 Failing to ask yourself this question, or choosing to ignore its practical application, jeopardizes the very pursuit of translating ideas into action.

 Catherine Leroy understood the value of this question and become a pioneering female photographer who documented some of the fiercest fighting of the Vietnam War.
 She created the life she envisioned and understood there was going to be a high price to pay as a war photojournalist.
 Very few women went to Vietnam as journalists, and even fewer as dedicated war photojournalists.
 Leroy was brought up in a convent in Paris.
 She was moved by images of war she had seen in the magazine Paris Match, and decided she wanted to travel to Vietnam to "give war a human face."
 At the age of 21 she booked a one-way ticket to Laos in 1966 as a freelancer with no contracts, one Leica M2 camera, and $100 in her pocket.